lunarriaa/android_twrp_motorola_avatrn/README.md

-Device configuration for Moto Edge 2024 (gen5) (codenamed "avatrn")
+Recovery configuration for Moto Edge 2024 (gen5) (codenamed "avatrn")
 =========================================

 The Motorola Moto Edge 2024 (gen5) (codenamed _"avatrn"_) is a mid-range smartphone from Motorola Mobility announced June 4th 2024.